Infrastructure/Beautification Application Information

 - If appropriate, provide any drawings, pictures or other type visual documentation of what your project will look like.

-Although the cost of insurance, salaries and equipment may be a part of the initial project (i.e. necessary to carry out the project); grant funding will not be used to maintain the project or to pay for insurance, salaries, or equipment to maintain the project.
+Although the cost of insurance, salaries and equipment may be a part of the initial project (i.e. necessary to carry out the project); grant funding will not be used for on-going maintenance projects or to maintain a project, to pay for insurance, salaries, or equipment to maintain the project.
+Note: While grant funding cannot be used for maintenance of a project, the funding of a project that includes maintenance of a site, e.g. clearing of weeds for placement of a bench or sign, will be considered on a case-by-case basis.

 - Provide a detailed budget for each project.
 List out any contractors and their associated costs.